illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 :warning: The `!<prefix>` command itself is __not__ stored in history, but the command being executed (if any) __is__.

+### `ps`

+Like our good old `ps`, your shell should print out information about all currently executing processes.
+You should include the shell and its immediate children, but don't worry about grandchildren or other processes.
+Make sure you use `print_process_info()`!

+_Note:_ while `ps` is normally a separate binary, it is a built-in command for your shell.
+(This is not "execing `ps`", this is you implementing it in the code.
+Thus you have to keep track of process statuses and such.)

+Some things to keep in mind:

+- The order in which you print the processes does not matter.
+- The 'command' for `print_process_info` should be the full command you executed, with escape sequences and environment variables expanded.
+(This is _different_ from what gets stored in the history!)
+The `&` for background processes is optional.
+For the main shell process _only_, you do not need to include the command-line flags.

+### `kill <pid>`

+The ever-useful panic button.
+Send `SIGTERM` to the specified process.

+Use the appropriate prints from `format.h` for:
+- Successfully sending `SIGTERM` to process
+- No process with `pid` exists
+- `kill` was ran without a `pid`

+### `stop <pid>`

+This command will allow your shell to stop a currently executing process by sending it the `SIGTSTP` signal.
+It may be resumed by using the command `cont`.

+Use the appropriate prints from `format.h` for:
+- Process was successfully sent `SIGTSTP`
+- No such process exists
+- `stop` was ran without a `pid`

+### `cont <pid>`

+This command resumes the specified process by sending it `SIGCONT`.

+Use the appropriate prints from `format.h` for:
+- No such process exists
+- `cont` was ran without a `pid`

+**Any `<pid>` used in `kill`, `stop`, or, `cont` will either be a process that is a direct child of your shell or a non-existent process.
+You do not have to worry about killing other processes.**

 ### `exit`

 The shell will exit once it receives the `exit` command or an EOF.
 The latter is sent by typing `Ctrl+D` on an empty line, and from a script file (as used with the `-f` flag) this is sent once the end of the file is reached.
 This should cause your shell to exit with exit status 0.
 You should make sure that all processes you've started have been cleaned up.

+If there are currently stopped or running background processes when your shell receives `exit` or `Control-D` (EOF), you should kill and cleanup each of those children before your shell exits.
+You do not need to worry about SIGTERM.
+(Think, what function lets you cleanup information about child processes?)

+**You should not let your shell's children be zombies**, but your children's children might turn into zombies.
+You don't have to handle those.

+**`exit`** should _not_ be stored in history.

 ### Invalid Built-in Commands